E. W. Marland: Career

 After law school, Marland returned to Pittsburgh where he started a private practice.
 Through his experiences as an attorney, he became interested in geology and entered the developing oil industry in Pennsylvania.
 He invested in new wells and companies and, by the age of 33, Marland had become a self-made millionaire.

-That same year, Marland lost millions in the panic of 1907.
+That same year, Marland lost millions in the financial panic of 1907 and subsequent recession.
 By 1908, Marland was broke and without a job.
-Hoping to start their lives over, Marland and Virginia moved to the new state of Oklahoma.
+Hoping to start over, Marland and Virginia moved west to the new 46th state of Oklahoma, admitted to the Union in 1907.
 They settled in Ponca City, where he resumed his oil career.

-He first founded the 101 Ranch Oil Company.
-Marland was successful in reestablishing his fortune and, by 1920, it was estimated at $85,000,000 (roughly $910,000,000 in modern dollars).
+Marland first founded the 101 Ranch Oil Company.
+He was successful in reestablishing his fortune.
+By 12 years later in 1920, it was estimated to be worth at $85,000,000 ($85 million, or roughly $910 million in 2024 U.S. dollars).

-That year he founded the Marland Oil Company in Ponca City (it was incorporated in Delaware on October 8, 1920) and served as its president.
-In 1928, the Marland Oil Company was taken over in a hostile bid process by J. P. Morgan, Jr. and was merged with Continental Oil and Transportation Company (CONOCO).
-Marland's oil empire was destroyed and he was pushed out of the company and replaced as President of Marland Oil by Dan Moran.
+That year he founded the Marland Oil Company in Ponca City (incorporated in Delaware on October 8, 1920) and served as its president.
+In 1928, the Marland Oil Company was taken over in a hostile bid by Wall Street / New York City tycoon J. P. Morgan, Jr. and was merged with the Continental Oil and Transportation Company (CONOCO).
+Marland's oil empire was destroyed and he was pushed out of the company leadership and replaced as President of Marland Oil by Dan Moran.
 He lost all of his wealth for the second time.
 He and William Skelly were instrumental in the founding of the Kansas-Oklahoma division of the United States Oil and Gas Association, then known as "Mid-Continent Oil and Gas Association".

-Congressman
+U.S. Representative (Congressman)

-Despite his big business background, Marland was not a Republican.
-His treatment at the hands of Morgan and other eastern monopoly giants gave him a distrust of them, leading him to register as a Democrat.
-Marland supported Franklin D. Roosevelt's New Deal programs from the beginning of his presidency.
-Through association with FDR, Marland was elected in 1932 to the United States House of Representatives to represent Oklahoma's 8th congressional district, since disbanded.
-Marland was the first Democrat to hold that seat in 15 years.
+His treatment at the hands of Morgan and other eastern Republican Party politically connected bankers and big businessmen led him to leave the Republican Party and re-register as a Democrat.
+Marland supported Franklin D. Roosevelt's New Deal programs from the beginning of his presidential administration.
+Through association with the popular FDR, Marland was elected in 1932 to the United States House of Representatives to represent Oklahoma's 8th congressional district in the northern part of the state (since disbanded / redistricted).
+Congressman Marland was the first Democrat to hold that seat representing Oklahoma in 15 years.

-Marland served in Congress for a single term, from 1933 to 1935.
-He declined reelection after entering the Democratic primaries to succeed Governor William H. Murray.
-Marland won both the Democratic nomination and the election in November 1934 to serve as the tenth governor of the state.
+Marland served in the Congress for a single two-years term, from 1933 to 1935.
+He declined reelection after entering the Democratic primary election to succeed ninth Governor William H. Murray.
+Marland won both the Democratic nomination and the general election in November 1934 to serve as the tenth governor of the state.